iagocq/iyarb/NOTES.md

 - relocation address: where code and data expect to be at runtime.
 - load address: where code and data will be loaded in memory.

+stage1.5's short lived elf loader was removed because I got so confused I didn't realize objcopy already put stuff in the flat binary where it should be relative to load addresses.
+Lesson learned.

 ### The `test` target -- outdated

 `test` basically runs cargo test, but the devil is in the details.